bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 }
 ```

-3. To process the payment, send a POST to [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost).
-You will need several values retrieved with the [Get Payment Methods](/api-reference/store-management/payment-processing/accepted-methods/paymentsmethodsget) request you made in the preceding step.
+3. To process the payment, send a POST request to [Process Payment](/api-reference/payments/payments-process-payments/payment/paymentspost).
+You will need several values retrieved with the [Get Payment Methods](/api-reference/store-management/payment-processing/accepted-methods/paymentsmethodsget) request you made in a preceding step.
 Additionally, this request contains different headers than a typical BigCommerce API request.
 Consult the following for more information:

 <!-- theme: info -->
 > #### Authorization header